At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

 - 18″L x 18.1″W x 34.8″H

-Learning to bake from a mix is pretty easy, and does teach you come basic skills like mixing, adding eggs, proper cooking times and so forth.
-Hopefully it may spark interest in more.
-Plus, it’s reasonably safe for kids to do on their own with some supervision.
+Learning to bake from a mix is pretty easy and teaches basic skills like mixing, adding eggs, proper cooking times, etc. Hopefully, it may spark interest in more.
+Plus, it’s reasonably safe for kids to do it on their own with some supervision.

 - Bakes actual cakes and brownies, pretzels and pizza

 - Includes oven, baking pan, pan tool, chocolate brownie mix, vanilla frosting mix, rainbow crystals, and instructions (Mixes contain WHEAT, MILK, EGGS, SOY, and trace amounts of PEANUTS, TREE NUTS, and SULPHITES)

 - There are various refill packs available such as this 6-pack of variety items